patons02/scout-template/README.md

 A template for the website of a Scout group - UK.

+Before any build you must do a bower install.

 When using grunt to build the tasks are:

 grunt    -------  does default build